sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/saltstack.md

 ## Features

-- Use Sensu annotations to specify SaltStack functions and trigger parameters for remediation actions for a check.
-- Supports both SaltStack Enterprise and SaltStack Open Source.
-- Supports SaltStack functions such as `service`, `state`, `saltutil`, and `grains` including `arg` and `kwarg` arguments.
+The Sensu SaltStack Handler plugin supports both SaltStack Enterprise and SaltStack Open Source as well as SaltStack functions such as `service`, `state`, `saltutil`, and `grains` (including `arg` and `kwarg` arguments).

+- Specify SaltStack functions and trigger parameters for remediation actions for a check with Sensu annotations.
-- Can use [environment variables and secrets management][7] to avoid exposing your SaltStack username/password.
+- Use Sensu [environment variables and secrets management][7] to avoid exposing your SaltStack username or password.
-- [Event-based templating][2]: make use of event data to specify the minion to target for rememdiation.
+- [Event-based templating][2]: use event data to specify the minion to target for rememdiation.

 ## Get the plugin